 table of content

-Certain waste holders are obligated to keep general records of the accruing waste.
-They have to keep continuous records (e.g. on the type, quantity, origin and whereabouts of hazardous and non-hazardous wastes) for each calendar year (specifying the reference period) separately by the individual types of waste.
+Certain waste holders are obliged to keep general records of the accruing waste.
+These records concern, for example, the type, quantity, origin and whereabouts of hazardous and non-hazardous waste.
+The records must be kept consecutively for each calendar year (specifying the reference period) and separated by the individual types of waste.

 The records have to be kept separately from the other commercial documents for a period of seven years.